AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-10-14-An-Object-oriented-approach-to-random-walkers.md

 <h2><a name='gridhandler'></a>The gridHandler Class</h2>
 Essentially, we'll create a third object that will take care of communicating between the random walkers and the grid.
 It probably isn't a good idea to allow the random walker itself to modify the grid.
 For this sketch you could very well do it, but from a design pattern point of view, it's quite messy.
-Having an central authority that takes care of exchanges is just easier to manage and makes it easier to track if something goes wrong:
+Having a central authority that takes care of exchanges is just easier to manage and makes it easier to track if something goes wrong:

-<pre><code>
-function gridHandler(grid, randomWalkers){
+<pre><code>function gridHandler(grid, randomWalkers){
   this.grid = grid // the grid
   this.randomWalkers = [...randomWalkers]  // an array of random walkers